TommiHonkanen/scale-game/README.md

 # Scale Game

+## Running the app

+The app can be launched using the `GUI.scala` file.
+Requires a scala compiler.

+## Description

 Scale game is a game built with Scala Swing in which players compete against each other by stacking weights on top of scales and other weights.
 The game is turn-based and every players gets to place one weight each turn.
 Weights can be placed on any scale and players can choose the exact tile on which they want